Join St. John's anytime. We're glad to have you here.

 Do I need to be confirmed?

-If you've never been confirmed in an Episcopal, Roman Catholic or Lutheran church than you are invited to be confirmed in our church.
+No, confirmation is not required.
+However, if you've never been confirmed in an Episcopal, Roman Catholic or Lutheran church than you are invited to be confirmed in our church.
 During the sacrament of confirmation the Bishop lays hands upon your head and calls the Holy Spirit to be a real and present help to you in your life.
 You do not need to be confirmed to be a member of our church, but you are encouraged to consider this important sacrament.
 Talk with Rev. Graves for more information or email here.

 I am a former Roman Catholic or Lutheran and I've already been confirmed.

 If you have been confirmed in a church that has historic apostolic succession (like the Roman Catholic, Orthodox or Lutheran church) and you have been confirmed then we will simply welcome you into the Episcopal church as a new member.
 When the Bishop comes to visit us, he will officially welcome you as being "received" into our church.
 Welcome!